ezakhar/help/en/basics/categories.md

 ![Add category](http://content.staminity.com/assets/images/_new/methodology/categories-add.png)

-In case if you want to create category for several sports, select them in this window when creating a new category.
+In case if you want to create a category for several sports, select them in this window when creating a new category.

 ### Change category {#changeCategory}

 You can change the categories created by you.
-You cannot change coach categories, club categories and system categories.
+You cannot change coach categories, club categories, and system categories.

 To change a category you need to click on it and make changes in the appeared window.

 ### Delete category {#deleteCategory}

 You can delete categories created by you until they are used in activities.
-You cannot delete coach categories, club categories and system categories, but you can hide them.
+You cannot delete coach categories, club categories, and system categories, but you can hide them.

 To delete a category you need to open its edit window and click on the "Delete" button.